Cookie preferences

 No.

-The general limitation period is ten years, which is applicable unless the parties agreed otherwise.
-In commercial relationships, the parties are free to agree on a longer or shorter limitation period.
-There are also specific rules e.g. in relation to the limitation period for a buyer’s faulty goods, that stipulates that if the buyer has not given the seller notice of the defect within two years after receiving the goods, the buyer shall have forfeited the right to invoke the defect, unless otherwise provided by a warranty or other similar undertaking.
-Nothwithstanding the previous, the buyer may allege that the goods are defective if the seller has been grossly negligent or has acted against faith and honour.
-In the preparatory work to the Contracts Act, it is stated that if someone has acted against faith and honour when the situation is contrary to the “sense of justice” i.e one’s own perception of what is right.
-Since the Act does not apply to a business – consumer – relationship, the parties can agree on a shorter period.
+The general limitation period is ten years, unless the parties have agreed otherwise.
+In commercial relationships, the parties can agree on a longer or shorter limitation period.
+There are also special rules, e.g. in relation to the limitation period for the buyer's defective goods, which provid that if the buyer has not notified the seller of the defect within two years of receiving the goods, the buyer has forfeited the right to rely on the defect, unless a warranty or similar undertaking provides otherwise.
+Notwithstanding the foregoing, the buyer may claim that the goods are defective if the seller has acted with gross negligence or against good faith and honour.

-Claims in tort have a general limitation of ten years, with shorter limitation periods for claims relating to strict liability, i.e when a defendant is liable for committing an action, regardless of what his/her intent or mental state was when committing the action.
+Tort claims have a general limitation period of ten years, with shorter limitation periods for claims based on strict liability, i.e. where a defendant is liable for committing an act regardless of his intention or state of mind at the time of committing the act.

 Latest articles